-After graduating, I moved to Washington D.C., where I got a job at a non-profit that paid $50,000 a year--and lived as though I didn’t have any debt.
+After graduating, I moved to Washington D.C., where I got a job at a non-profit that paid $50,000 a year—and lived as though I didn’t have any debt.
 I paid the minimum on my loans, and spent $1,400 a month for a studio apartment in the fashionable Dupont Circle neighborhood.
-I went out with friends a lot, spending $50 every weekend night–attending countless happy hours.
+I went out with friends a lot, spending $50 every weekend night, and attending countless happy hours.

 I honestly—and foolishly—thought everything was fine.

 Three years ago, I met Rob.
 Beyond his good looks and amazing sense of humor, he's very grounded and carefully considers every decision.
 Since I'm more spontaneous and free spirited, we balance each other.